mporcheron/bethyw/README.md

 Your program should take a number of arguments (only the first has been implemented for you!):

 ```
--f <directory>
+-d <directory>
              Name of the data directory (you can vary this to test your code with different variations of the data)
 -d [<dataset>, <dataset>, ..., <dataset>]
              List of specific comma-separated datasets to parse
 -a [<area>, <area>, ... <area>|all]
-             List of specific areas to collate statistics for, or all areas (if ommitted assume all)
+             List of specific areas to collate statistics for, or all areas (if omitted assume all)
 -m <measure>
-             Specific meaausure to examine (optional)
+             Specific measure to examine (optional)
 -y <year>
              Specific year to examine (optional)
 ```